muri11as/Tails-and-TUF/Metadata production/README.md

+There are two ways of creating metadata for TUF included in these instructions.
+The first way is automatically, the second is manually.

 TO RUN ALL SCRIPTS TO CREATE NEW METADATA AUTOMATICALLY:

 	1. Download all files into a folder of your choosing
 	2. Open all config.txt files
 		setupconfig.txt